SeanMcTex/game-of-things/README.md

 ^ * Also need wireless:

-^ * Bluetooth: very low power, but requires a nearby host
+^ * Bluetooth: very low power, but requires a nearby host.
+(BLE 4.2 changes this with 6LoWPAN.)

 ^ * Wifi: Can connect directly to the internet if there's an access point